top of page

 The Hidden Price of Modern Convenience: Unveiling the Impact of Society's Addiction to Social Media and Disposable Culture

 In a world filled with conveniences, we often overlook the hidden costs that come with them.
 From our incessant use of social media to our reliance on cars and single-use plastics, these elements have become staples in our lives.
 However, they also bring significant consequences that impact our communities, environment, and even our mental well-being.
-Let’s explore these pressing issues in detail and understand the true price we pay for modern convenience.

 Our Addiction to Social Media